antarctica/oceancolor_downloader/README.md

 7. create a file in download directory containing reference and license information.
 8. any ref/license information in user interface?
 Option to download as a file?
 9. The MODIS and SeaWiFS downloaders are pretty much identical, as only difference in filename is whether it starts with a 'A' or 'S'.
 Combine??
+10. Custom composites???
+Issues with large time series?
+Calculate from original HDFs as will be smaller files.
+Output as GeoTiff.

 ##Future plans